Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 – Anna Blaman

 To discuss the life and works of Anna Blaman, the discussion must begin with the culture of marriage within the Netherlands.
 While many applaud this country for its gender equality, the facts often do not support the praise.
 There is continuous work discussing the systems that uplift the most sexist parts of Dutch culture.
-In Anna Blaman's time and our own, one such system under great scrutiny is the institution of marriage.
+In Anna Blaman's time, one such system under great scrutiny is the institution of marriage.

-Within the works of Anna Blaman, we find some of the most explicit and critical discussions of marriage in the Netherlands.
+Within the works of Anna Blaman, there are some of the most explicit and critical discussions of marriage in the Netherlands.
 Looking at lesbian and straight women's lives within marriage, she took a magnifying glass to the flaws that others preferred to ignore.

 Born Johanna Petronella Vrugt on January 31, 1905, in Rotterdam, Anna Blaman was only a pen name that has since been analyzed for its possible queer meaning.
 She knew from the age of sixteen that she was attracted to women, and did not seem overly troubled with the realization.